Frequently asked questions

 When laundry time rolls around, just swipe the card!

-How do I receive mail and packages while I'm at SMU?
+How do I receive mail and packages while I'm

 - SMU has its own mail service, fueled by a member of our monastic